radius-project/radius/docs/content/app-model/bindings-model.md

 You can learn about what default bindings are provided inside the respective [component docs]({{< ref components >}}).

-### Defined bindings
+### User-defined bindings

-The `properties.bindings` configuration defines additional bindings which your [Component]({{< ref components-model.md >}}) offers.
+The `properties.bindings` section can define additional bindings which your [Component]({{< ref components-model.md >}}) offers.
 These bindings can range from HTTP ports being opened on a container to an API that a database resource offers.

 Different [binding types]({{< ref bindings-model.md >}}) may also have additional properties and configuration which can be set as part of the component binding definition.